Amareteklay/heritage-housing-issues/README.md

 * a checkbox for inspecting the dataset
 * a listing of findings related to which features have the strongest correlation to the house sale price.
 * a checkbox for displaying plots of sale price and each of the features that have strong correlation.
 This section of the page displays:
+  * the distribution of the target variable (sale price)
-  * scatter plots of sale price and each of the continuous numerical features
+  * regression plots of sale price and each of the continuous numerical features
   * box plots of sale price and each of the categorical features
   * line graphs of sale price and each of the time variables
+  * heatmaps showing correlations

 <details>
 <summary>Pearson Correlation Heatmap</summary>